 Thermal losses characterization for the receiver of the SunDial, the rotary Fresnel collector.

 By Universidad Nacional de Educación a Distancia (UNED), Universidad Politécnica de Madrid (UPM), Análisis-DSC (ADSC): Rubén Barbero, María José Montes, Rubén Abbas, Juan Enriquez, Jerónimo Domingo, Alfredo Iranzo, Mateo Gomez, David Arnanz, Antonio Rovira.

-As one of its core activities to support technical progress and awareness building in this area, the SolarPACES conference, initiated in 1980, is the foremost symposium for the who’s who in concentrating solar power and chemical energy systems, offering a forum for research, industry, politics, and financing stakeholders within the framework of a scientific conference program with leading world experts.
+With one of its core activities being to support technical progress and awareness building in the Solar Energy area, the SolarPACES conference, initiated in 1980, is the foremost symposium for the who’s who in concentrating solar power and chemical energy systems, offering a forum for research, industry, politics, and financing stakeholders within the framework of a scientific conference program with leading world experts.

 If you want to learn more about SolarPACES, please visit the following link https://www.solarpaces.org.